Rubén González Cárdenas: Ministry of Interior

-Since April 22, Rubén González had been assigned, in absolute secrecy, to draft a partial Constitutional reform that added four transitory dispositions where Congress could elect a Commander in Chief and the President of the Republic.
-With swift action the reform was enacted and on May 31 Juan Bautista Pérez was elected President and Juan Vicente Gómez Commander in Chief.
+Since 22 April, Rubén González had been assigned, in absolute secrecy, to draft a partial Constitutional reform that added four transitory dispositions where Congress could elect a Commander in Chief and the President of the Republic.
+With swift action the reform was enacted and on 31 May Juan Bautista Pérez was elected president and Juan Vicente Gómez commander in chief.

 On taking office Rubén González reorganizes the ministry and adds a new director as one was insufficient.
 He continued organizing the offices that depended on his Ministry, such as: registers, leprosy institution, and tribunals among others.
 Resources were very limited for the many needs.
 His approach followed that of Minister of Public Education and he made his theme: "Vitalize the National feeling" and worked hard and steady to obtain it.
 "He was worried by the frontiers and created police stations bringing the authority of State to all far reaches of the country.
 He provided resources to the Leprosy institutions improving conditions in the colonies.
 He applied a firm stance with foreigners; erected in Caracas a statue in Caracas to Andrés Bello and thus paying him a secular debt.
 He put special attention in commemorative acts: 100 years of the reconstruction of the Republic and death of Simon Bolivar."

 He gave special attention to the priests in frontier parishes as they were in majority in foreign hands.
 He met many times with Bishops to change this situation but was not heard and in defense of his ideas confronts the Church, he was then deemed anticlerical and of lacking religious principles which was not the case.
 He then took a radical decision, to apply the dispositions in the Ecclesiastic Patronage Law, that orders that priests in parishes must be of Venezuelan nationality.

-On August 1929, Rubén González starts to have strong differences with other members of the Executive Cabinet.
+In August 1929, Rubén González starts to have strong differences with other members of the Executive Cabinet.
 His character, resolution, energy and tenacity made him an element that could no be molded.
 He never folded to factions and in his resolve to uphold the Law ended up antagonizing government high-ranking officers.

 Due to the Nation's confrontation with the Church, in a Minister's Council, Pérez is determined to sign an executive decree that expels Valencia Bishop Monsignor Salvador Montes de Oca, that created public differences with church hierarchy and a diplomatic intervention by the Apostolic Nuncio.

 In parallel, Rubén González set out the task to encode and set laws that unfortunately was not able to promote.
 He created and directed a commission of famed jurists that would have the chore to reform applicable laws of the time, but was not endorsed.